-After earning the certificate, nurses can take a national certification exam in their area in order to demonstrate excellence in their field.
+After earning certification, nurses can take a national certification exam in their area to demonstrate excellence in their field.
 For example, the National League of Nurses administers the nurse educator certification program.
-Nurses interested in earning a graduate certificate can research the top online graduate nursing certificate programs.
+Nurses interested in earning graduate certification can research the top online graduate nursing certificate programs.

 - Acute Care

 Nurses can choose a graduate certificate in acute care, which emphasizes complex judgment and medical interventions.
-Coursework in acute care may require clinical experience in a variety of acute care settings.
+Coursework may require clinical experience in a variety of acute care settings.

 - Teaching for Nurse Educators

-Classes in teaching strategies for nurse educators prepare future nursing instructors in the methods of providing nursing instruction, including evidence-based practices, the educational process, and assessment.
+Classes in teaching strategies for nurse educators equip future nursing instructors with knowledge of teaching methods, including evidence-based practices, the educational process, and assessment.